hdc-arizona/hdc-arizona.github.io/publications.md

 ---
 layout: main
-title: Publications from the HDC Lab
+title: Papers from the HDC Lab
 ---

 ## 2020